Miguel Cabrera Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Miguel Cabrera (batting .278 in his past 10 games, with a double, a home run, four walks and four RBI), battle starting pitcher Cal Quantrill and the Cleveland Guardians at Comerica Park, Friday at 6:40 PM ET.
+The Detroit Tigers, including Miguel Cabrera (.324 batting average in his past 10 games), battle starting pitcher Triston McKenzie and the Cleveland Guardians at Comerica Park, Saturday at 1:10 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-3 with a home run and two RBI) against the Royals.
+In his previous game, he collected two extra-base hits (3-for-4 with two doubles) against the Guardians.

 Sportsbook Promo Codes